Application Requirements & Deadlines

 |November through April||Applications reviewed by Admissions Committee|

-*A substantial preference is given to those applications received by February 15.
-Applicants taking the Feb LSAT must have all other materials submitted by Feb 15 to meet deadline.
+*A substantial preference is given to those applications received by the March 15 deadline.

 Completed application form

-Applicants are encouraged to apply electronically through the Law School Admission Council (LSAC).
+Applicants are required to apply electronically through the LSAC.
 Once an application is submitted to UNM, no additional materials (other than an updated CAS file which can include any LSAT or transcript additions) can be processed via the electronic file.